 3. The VAL client has checked the status of application layer.

-Figure 6.2.1.2-1 Network slice fault management process
+Figure 6.2.1.2-1: Network slice fault management process

 1. The VAL server sends a request to NSCE server to request for the fault diagnosis of the applications and networks when it detected a fault in the application layer, the services and the network slices.
 This request may be triggered by the errors of the applications detected by the VAL server itself, or the VAL server may periodically collect the fault diagnostic report subscribing to the network slice fault management capability.
 The fault information of applications may be included in this request.
 For example, the Service Availability Failure Events e.g, described as Fallback events carried out by the Dual SIM cellular device.